Release date: Available now

 Tesla is still the undisputed king of the EV business right now.
 Which tends to happen when you help popularize the idea that EVs don't have to be absolutely awful.
 The Tesla Model 3 has played a big part in that dominance in recent years.

 While the Tesla Model 3 is still Tesla's cheapest car, "entry-level" is not the term we're comfortable using anymore.
-The car has seen a number of high-profile price hikes, and is now almost $7,000 more than it was at the start of 2021.
-However a recent price cut has seen the car drop by $3,000 to $43,990.
+The car has seen a number of high-profile price hikes over the past few years, but a recent price cut has seen the cost of entry drop back to $42,990.
+The car is also eligible for the $7,500 federal tax credit right now, helping you save even more.

 I spent some time with the Long Range Tesla Model 3, driving it a 300+ mile round trip from central London to Land's End — the most westerly point in mainland England.
 The goal was to make the initial leg of that journey without recharging, putting the Model 3's 358 mile range estimate to the test.